Introduction

 4th March 2012

 To complement the clashfinder data exports, I've made the lists of available clashfinders accessible in JSON format.
-Use http://clashfinder.com/data/events/events.json for the full list of clashfinders and http://clashfinder.com/data/events/recommended.json for the list of recommended clashfinders.
+Use https://clashfinder.com/data/events/events.json for the full list of clashfinders and https://clashfinder.com/data/events/recommended.json for the list of recommended clashfinders.

 User accounts